ML-DSA-65 · FIPS 204 · Patent Pending · Filed 2026-05-08

 The Lead

-Ed25519 and ECDSA are not getting a second life.
-Every inference log signed with them today is harvestable — captured by an adversary now, forged at leisure once a cryptographically-relevant quantum computer lands.
-An audit log signed in 2026 with ML-DSA-65 is the only one that still verifies in 2035.
+Ed25519 and ECDSA won't survive what's coming.
+An attacker can capture an inference log signed with either one today, then forge it later once a quantum computer strong enough to break it exists.
+An audit log signed in 2026 with ML-DSA-65 is the only one that still checks out in 2035.

 02 · Why now · three live deadlines